March 3, 2018

 Corvus corone aka the carrion crow appears throughout ‘The Fressingfield Witch’.
 In fact, the book was nearly entitled ‘Crowfall.”
-It features a crow which was adopted as an unofficial family crest following the Witch Trials and was subsequently used to create terror amongst those of a superstitious nature.
+The crow featured in The Fressingfield Witch was adopted as an unofficial family crest after the Witch Trials and was subsequently used to create terror amongst those of a superstitious nature.

-Fear and prejudice has long been held against the crow whose poor reputation existed from ancient times.
-A single crow is considered unlucky and it is unsurprising that the collective name for these birds is a ‘murder’ of crows.
+Fear and prejudice has long been held against the crow and its poor reputation existed from ancient times.
+A single crow is considered unlucky and unsurprisingly the collective name for these birds is a ‘murder’ of crows.
 If a crow perches near or circles a house, it foretells a death.
-If it swoops over the paternal house, it is a sign of misfortune.
+If it swoops over the paternal house, it is considered a sign of misfortune.
 A crow forsaking a flock indicates a famine.

 Crows have often been used in literature.
 Shakespeare prefaced some of his darker scenes with the introduction of crows or ravens; this below from Macbeth: